With Microsoft Search in Bing you get search results both from the web and from your organization—in any browser and on any device.

-Quickly find people you work with: Microsoft Search in Bing easily understands searches like 'my manager' or 'Gail Tanner's org'.
+Quickly find people you collaborate with: Microsoft Search in Bing easily understands searches like 'my manager,' 'my teacher,' or 'Gail Tanner'.
 You don’t have to enter a specific name to find the person you’re looking for, or even spell it right.
-Try searching for things like 'Jamal's direct reports' or 'Dana's manager' to surface their org chart.

-See more with the expanded view: For searches with relevant work results, you'll get the top result for it along with a link to the work page where you can see more.
+See more with the expanded view: For searches with relevant results, you'll get the top result for it along with a link to a work or school page where you can see more.

 Find conversations: Quickly find Microsoft Teams and Yammer conversations by searching for 'conversations about <topic>' and you get the top results about it.
 The most recent conversations that you have been a part of, as well as public conversations, will be at the top.
 Microsoft Teams and Yammer conversation results are only available on Microsoft Search in Bing.